 Oh, Las Vegas.
 Sin City.
 The City of Lights.
 What happens in Vegas stays in Vegas.
 Las Vegas has been a favorite destination of Californians for years.

 In 2015, according to the Las Vegas News Bureau, a reported 44,000 cars crossed the state line between California and Nevada every day on I-15 alone.
 The total amount of visitors that year topped out at 42 million tourists!
-Although this past year saw a dramatic decrease in visitors to Sin City, Las Vegas is still a top destination for SoCal residents who just need a vacation without needing an airplane to reach it.
+Although some years see a decrease in visitors to Sin City, Las Vegas is still a top destination for SoCal residents who just need a vacation without boarding an airplane to reach it.

 The drive from Anaheim, CA to Las Vegas, NV is about four hours with normal traffic.
 This route crosses through the Angeles National Forest, the Valley, Mojave Desert and Sloan Canyon.
 It can be a long haul begging for stops to stretch your legs and see the surroundings.
 Here are some must stop places that will make that drive to the entertainment Mecca all that much more thrilling.